erictleung/erictleung.github.io/about.md

 language processing.

-Previously, I was at the [University of Oklahoma](http://www.ou.edu/) where I recieved Bachelor degrees in [biochemistry](http://chem.ou.edu/) and [mathematics](http://math.ou.edu).
+Previously, I was at the [University of Oklahoma](http://www.ou.edu/) where I received Bachelor degrees in [biochemistry](http://chem.ou.edu/) and [mathematics](http://math.ou.edu).